hangui11/League-of-Legends-Analysis/README.md

 # League of Legends Champion Analysis (R)
->note Final Project of Multivariate Analysis in MDS This project analyzes detailed information on **167 League of Legends champions** using advanced statistical techniques in **R**.
+> Final Project of Multivariate Analysis in MDS

+This project analyzes detailed information on **167 League of Legends champions** using advanced statistical techniques in **R**.
 The main objective is to determine the **best champion for each role** — Top, Jungle, Mid, Bottom, and Support — based on their base and growth statistics.

 ---